 On December 1, 2014, TUM filed its statement of defense, maintaining its earlier calculation of the Out-License Fee.
-On December 23, 2014, TUM filed a counterclaim in the amount of $\[ \in \]$ 2529,400 (\$3,060,827) to suspend the statute of limitations on its claims.
+On December 23, 2014, TUM filed a counterclaim in the amount of $\[\in \]$ 2529,400 (\$3,060,827) to suspend the statute of limitations on its claims.
 On January 12, 2015, the Company filed a reply brief in response to TUM's defense.

 The arbitration panel held its first hearing in Munich, Germany on January 20, 2015, however the arbitration panel did not come to a conclusion on whether TUM is the proper respondent in the action or on the merits of the case.
 The panel had previously indicated that it will first decide the issue of whether TUM is the proper respondent in this action.
-The panel resolved that the value in dispute for both parties' claims and counterclaims would be fixed at &3,500,000 (\$4,235,350), as the calculation of the outstanding Out-Licensing Fee also impacts future payments.
+The panel resolved that the value in dispute for both parties' claims and counterclaims would be fixed at €3,500,000 (\$4,235,350), as the calculation of the outstanding Out-Licensing Fee also impacts future payments.
 On March 3, 2015, the Company submitted a reply brief responding to TUM's statement of defense and counterclaim.

 On March 31, 2015, TUM submitted a rebuttal brief.
 The panel requested that both the Company and TUM indicate to the panel by April 27, 2015 whether proceedings should be stayed as a result of settlement negotiations.
-On April 27, 2015, the Company submitted a reply brief requesting proceedings to continue without disruption and moving for leave to comment on TUM's latest submission in another brief to rebut TUM's latest arguments.
-Following an approved extension by the panel for TUM's submission, TUM submitted its proposal on May 4, 2015, requesting the panel to conduct a mediation hearing and assist the parties to negotiate a settlement.
-On May 8, 2015, the arbitration tribunal set June 1, 2015 as the deadline for final briefs and offered to schedule another oral hearing in mid-June for the purpose of supporting further settlement negotiations if the parties are in favor of holding a hearing.
+On April 27, 2015, the Company submitted a reply brief requesting proceedings to continue without disruption and moving for leave to comment on TUM's submission.
+Following an approved extension by the panel for TUM's submission, TUM submitted its proposal on May 4, 2015, requesting that the panel conduct a mediation hearing and assist the parties in negotiating a settlement.
+On May 8, 2015, the arbitration tribunal set June 1, 2015 as the deadline for final briefs and offered to schedule another oral hearing in mid-June for the purpose of supporting further settlement negotiations if both parties are in favor of holding a hearing.
+The Company submitted its brief on June 1, 2015.
+On June 8, 2015, the arbitration tribunal issued a procedural order indicating they will proceed with the arbitration without another oral hearing.
+TUM did not file its brief by the June 1 deadline set by the panel, and instead filed another submission on June 23, 2015.
+In its procedural order issued on the same day, the tribunal panel reserved the right to reject TUM's new submission based on the content of its brief.
+The tribunal's subsequent procedural order of June 25, 2015 provided that the tribunal will close the proceedings on July 10, 2015.
+The order clarified that any further pleadings or submissions will not be admissible after this date.
+The Company submitted its final brief on July 10, 2015 to address TUM's arguments raised in its latest submission and to provide the tribunal with an overview of its costs incurred in this arbitration proceeding.
+On the same day, TUM submitted its summary of its costs incurred in this arbitration proceeding and subsequently, on July 23, 2015, filed an additional brief to correct some of its earlier submissions on costs and comment on the Company's cost overview of July 10.
+The Company replied to the TUM brief on August, 7.
+It is not possible to determine at this time when the arbitration tribunal will make its final decision.

-10. Subsequent Events
+11. Subsequent Events